fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 13.8.1 =
+* [Added] Adds a minimized version of the leaflet.js CSS file.
+This file is used by the Map widget.
+* [Fixed] Bug fix when resizing flexslider images to avoid stretching images wider than their full size dimensions.

 = 13.8.0 =
 * [Added] Adds template tags `invp_get_the_last_modified()` and `invp_get_raw_last_modified()`
 * [Added] Registers all scripts and styles on the `enqueue_block_editor_assets` hook so blocks can use them